codex-academy/Front-end-Field-Guide/intro-preso.md

 # Mobile First

+^ What is it?
-^ Start with a small screen, and make your content, design, and development decisions there.
-The thinking behind it is that focusing on mobile gives us the strongest set of constraints and forces us to make difficult decisions early.
+content, design, and development mobile gives us the strongest set of constraints

 ---

 # *Performance*

+^ What is it?

 ---

-# latency harsher than bandwidth

-^ load time is more affected by number of network requests than the size of the file
+# latency<br>harsher than<br>bandwidth

+^ round trip time vs download speed

 ---